kelvinperrie/quakesvisual/README.md

 # quakesvisual
 A test of visualising earthquakes across NZ.
-Data is from GeoNet (https://quakesearch.geonet.org.nz/).
+Data is from GeoNet (https://quakesearch.geonet.org.nz/), thanks GeoNet!

 Here's what it looks like: